OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/pagerduty.md

 ## User Privileges

-1. Create a user in PagerDuty that is dedicated for OpsHub Integration Manager.
+1. Create a user in PagerDuty that is dedicated for <code class="expression">space.vars.SITENAME</code>.
 This user shouldn't perform any other action from PagerDuty's user interface.
 We will refer to this user as IntegrationUser further in the document.
 For the steps to add user, please see [Steps to Add User](#steps-to-add-a-user).

 2. For authenticating the above user, we would need an API token.
 For the steps to generate an API token, please see [How to Generate API token](#how-to-generate-api-token) section.